Overview

 - If you have trouble walking, you can make life easier and safer.
 Use rails and nonskid tape at home.
 Try a cane or walker to get around.

-- Do not smoke.
-Smoking can slow bone healing.
-If you need help quitting, talk to your doctor about stop-smoking programs and medicines.
+- Don’t smoke, vape, or use other tobacco or nicotine products.
+Smoking or using other nicotine products can slow healing.
+If you need help quitting, talk to your doctor about quit programs and medicines.
 These can increase your chances of quitting for good.

 - Pace yourself.
 Everyday activities may take longer than before.
 Give yourself more time to get things done.
 This may lower your stress.